Skip to Content

 • simple

-• easy on the finances.
+• generally easy on the finances.

 It’s the mode of transport we plump for most often.

-We even take the bus to Istanbul and other places further afield because we love to feel the size of the country.
+We even sometimes take the bus to Istanbul and other places further afield because we love to feel the size of the country.

 Of course, the Fethiye Antalya bus route is a short hop by comparison.
-But it’s a great journey, nonetheless.

 Snow still falls in the mountains in springtime